Murus Gallicus (game): Movement and capture

-Victory Conditions
+Victory conditions

 The player who reaches the other side of the board first, or stalemates their opponent so that they can't make a legal move, wins the game.

 History

 Murus Gallicus was the result of a long process of improvements on a nameless stacking game that the creator, Phil Leduc, felt was too similar to a different game called Tumbling Down.
 After playtesting, Leduc limited the stacking limit to two, removed capture, and changed the goal of the game to revolve around stalemating the opponent.
 With these changes, his nameless stacking game evolved into what Phil Leduc dubbed "Houdini."
 Houdini was workable but Leduc thought that blockades were a real problem, with players able to simply move back and forth and avoid stalemates.
 He added a new capture mechanic back into the game that involved sacrificing your own stone and gave birth to Murus Gallicus.

-The name came from Leduc's fascination with Latin and while looking through Latin words came upon the word "Murus".
-This led him to the fortification structures known as "Murus Gallicus" and through that the Gallic wars.
-Murus Gallicus suggested both a name and a theme for the game which he expanded upon by naming certain tactics after Roman weaponry such as "The chariot" or "The battering ram."
+The name came from Leduc's fascination with Latin.
+While looking through Latin words he came upon the word "murus."
+This led him to the fortification structures known as muri gallici and through that the Gallic Wars.
+Murus Gallicus suggested both a name and a theme for the game, upon which he expanded by naming certain tactics after Roman weaponry, such as "the chariot" and "the battering ram."

-In September, 2009, Murus Gallicus was published virtually as a free to play game on iggamecenter.com and was published physically shortly thereafter by Nestor Games.
+In September 2009, Murus Gallicus was published virtually as a free-to-play game on iggamecenter.com.
+It was published physically shortly thereafter by Nestor Games.

-In attempt to receive more attention and reviews on the review site Boardgamegeek.com, Phil Leduc later added catapults to the game and created Advanced Murus Gallicus.
+In an attempt to receive more attention and reviews on the review site Boardgamegeek.com, Phil Leduc added catapults to the game and created Advanced Murus Gallicus.

 Variants

 Advanced Murus Gallicus

-Advanced Murus Gallicus adds Catapults to the game.
-Catapults are stones stacked three high and can block an opponent's movement like walls and towers.
-They may not move, but the can "throw" their third stone two or three spaces away in any direction onto an empty square or enemy occupied square.
-Once the stone has been thrown the stack becomes a Tower and functions accordingly.
+Advanced Murus Gallicus adds catapults to the game.
+Catapults are stones stacked three high. and can block an opponent's movement like walls and towers.
+They may not move, but can "throw" their third stone two or three spaces away in any direction onto an empty square or enemy-occupied square.
+Once the stone has been thrown, the stack becomes a tower and functions accordingly.

 If a thrown stone lands on an empty square it becomes a wall.
-If it lands on an enemy occupied square it reduces the stack present by one, either destroying a wall, reducing a tower to a wall, or reducing a catapult to a tower.
+If it lands on an enemy-occupied square it reduces the stack present by one: this may reduce a catapult to a tower, reduce a tower to a wall, or destroy a wall.

-A tower may sacrifice a single stone, becoming a wall, and reduce an adjacent Catapult to a tower.
+A tower may sacrifice a single stone, becoming a wall, to reduce an adjacent catapult to a tower.
 It may also sacrifice itself entirely and reduce an adjacent catapult to a wall.

 The movement of towers and the blocking power of walls and towers remains the same as in Murus Gallicus.